 That same year, Lottie was crowned world champion in the seven-year-old section at the World Breeding Dressage Championships.
 She rode the Van Olsts’ exciting young Lord Leatherdale x Negro stallion Glamourdale to a resounding victory.

 Instead of completing her term in under-25 ranks, Lottie Fry opted to move up to senior grand prix level in 2019.
 She and Dark Legend were selected for the British team and competed at the 2019 European Championships in Rotterdam, the Netherlands.
 She and “Darky”, a Zucchero x Tango gelding, achieved more than 74% in the grand prix to help Britain finish fourth, following the elimination of Charlotte Dujardin and Mount St John Freestyle.
 Lottie qualified for the grand prix special, finishing 17th with more than 73%.

 Lottie competed successfully on the 2019/2020 World Cup circuit with both Dark Legend and the Van Olsts’ Lord Leatherdale x Negro stallion Everdale, with whom she finished third behind Charlotte Dujardin and Carl Hester at Olympia in December 2019.

-Lottie also trains and competes several other stallions for the Van Olst Stud, including Chippendale (Lord Leatherdale x Negro), Don Joe (Diego x Lord Leatherdale) and Kjento (Negro x Jazz).
+Lottie also trains and competes several other stallions for Van Olst Horses including Chippendale (Lord Leatherdale x Negro), Don Joe (Diego x Lord Leatherdale) and Kjento (Negro x Jazz).